cybozu-go/sabakan/docs/sabakan.md

 Option          | Default value            | Description
 --------------- | ------------------------ | -----------
 `advertise-url` | ""                       | Public URL to access this server.
 Required.
-`allow-ips`     | "127.0.0.1"              | comma-separated IPs allowd to change resources `config-file`   | ""                       | If given, configurations are read from the file.
+`allow-ips`     | "127.0.0.1,::1"          | comma-separated IPs allowed to change resources `config-file`   | ""                       | If given, configurations are read from the file.
 `dhcp-bind`     | `0.0.0.0:10067`          | bound ip addresses and port dhcp server `etcd-prefix`   | `/sabakan`               | etcd prefix